Text Box:

 About Dr. Norm Shklov, Honorary Member of the Statistical Society of Canada (Société Statistique du Canada) and Founding Member of the Windsor University Retirees Association, see http://math.usask.ca/aboutmath/details.html and http://www.ssc.ca/documents/SSCarticle14(1).pdf and http://www.ssc.ca/main/about/awards_e.html

-Dr. Jay C. Powell, retired from the Faculty of Education at the University of Windsor, Windsor, Ontario, is currently teaching part time in the School of Engineering, Mathematics, and Science, at Robert Morris University, Moon Township, PA
+Dr. Jay C. Powell, retired from the Faculty of Education at the University of Windsor, Windsor, Ontario, subsequently taught part time in the School of Engineering, Mathematics, and Science, at Robert Morris University, Moon Township, PA (2007-2008).

 For e-mail contact, please write to powellj at rmu dot edu .